sofienabseth/Markdown/3. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/1 Pneumothorax/Pneumothorax.md

 * Hyperresonant percussion note
 * Decreased intensity of breath sounds or absent breath sounds

-In tension pneumothorax following additional findings are seen
+In tension pneumothorax, the following additional findings are seen:
 * Tachycardia more than 134 beats per minute
 * Hypotension
 * Jugular venous distension